 They also have no internet connection yet… There was one WiFi in the area I stayed but everybody told me that it wasn’t working 🙂 It belonged to a diveschool.

 The area surrounding Playa Larga is great for diving and exploring the nature!
 So, if you know me already for a bit, I did both ofcourse!

-We saw a big snake lying there!
+There was also a big snake lying there!
 I really love seeing those kind of, not easy to spot by yourself reptiles!
 After we walked on and came at a cenote and had a nice and refreshing swim.
 A great way to spend an afternoon!!
 On the way back we went along another water where we spotted a crocodile!!

 The second day I took a dive.
 I was a bit worried about the safety..
 There were some tourists that said to have taken 2 or 3 dives and they were send with the group that was experienced.
 That didn’t feel good to me!
 I also mentioned this to the instuctor and it took a while before I was convinced that it is not my responsibility and that he does this on a daily bases….and so on… the group was only 4 persons…and I went under and enjoyed the scenery!